mirrajabi/duration-humanizer/README.md

 =================

 Port of [HumanizeDuration.js](https://github.com/EvanHahn/HumanizeDuration.js).
 I have the time in milliseconds and I want it to become "30 minutes" or "3 days, 1 hour".
-Enter Humanize Duration!
+Enter Duration Humanizer!

 Adding to your project
 -----------